-2.3.9 No person is to camp on Corporation or the Commission 3 property, or reserves vested in the Corporation or the Commission 3 without the written permission of the Corporation or the Commission 3 as the case requires and subject to any conditions that the Corporation or the Commission 3 may impose.
+2.3.9 A person must not camp on the Corporation’s or the Minister’s property or on a reserve that is under the care, control and management of the Minister except in accordance with the written permission of the Corporation or the Minister as the case requires.

-2.3.10 All persons using picnic or recreation areas set aside for that purpose on Corporation or the Commission 3 property or reserves vested in the Corporation or the Commission 3 shall obey any instructions displayed on notice boards or issued verbally by the officers of the Corporation or the Commission 3 or other authorised persons regarding behaviour in, or use of those picnic or recreation areas.
+2.3.10 A person using picnic or recreation areas set aside for that purpose on the Corporation’s or the Minister’s property or on a reserve that is under the care, control and management of the Minister must obey any instructions displayed on notice boards or issued orally by the officers of the Corporation or the Department or other authorised persons regarding behaviour in, or use of, those picnic or recreation areas.

 [By-law 2.3 amended in Gazette 29 Dec 1995 p.
-6320 and 6326.]
+6320 and 6326; 21 Apr 2011 p.
+1474-5 and 1482.]